 There are two main types of central air conditioning systems commonly used in residential homes:

 Packaged System: All components are housed in a single outdoor unit.
-These are typically used in homes without basements or attics and cost between $2,300 to $5,500.
+These are typically used in homes without basements or attics.

 Each system type has its own pros and cons, and your HVAC contractor can help determine the best fit based on your home layout.